meganlwy/Pomodoro_Timer/README.md

 2. Take a break for 5 minutes
 3. 1st cycle completed, a tomato will be added at the buttom
 4. Go back to work and rest for the next cycle
-5. Repeat 4 times and you will get a long break for 20 minutes p.s.
+5. Repeat 4 times and you will get a long break for 20 minutes<br>
+p.s.
 You can rest the timer anytime, just click the 'reset' button

 ## Demo